Pelvic pain is a blanket term for pain below your belly button and above your legs. It may happen during sex, a bowel movement, or your period.

 Treatment for pelvic pain depends on its cause and how severe it is.
 Many pelvic pain symptoms overlap, which can make it a challenge to diagnose.

-Our doctors at Magee-Womens, UPMC Hamot do exams and use imaging to diagnose chronic pelvic pain.
+Our doctors and specialists at UPMC Magee-Womens, do exams and use imaging to diagnose chronic pelvic pain.

 There's no one cure for chronic pelvic pain.

 Some of the treatments and services we offer include:

 - Medicine.
 Your doctor may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs), which may relieve chronic pelvic pain.